Saeid Abdevali

-Saeid Abdevali (سعيد عبدولى, born 4 November 1989) is an Iranian wrestler.
+Saeid Mourad Abdevali (سعيد عبدولى, born 4 November 1989) is an Iranian wrestler.
 He is a two-time world junior champion in Greco-Roman wrestling, 2011 senior world champion and won the bronze medal at the 2016 Olympics.
 He was born in Andimeshk.

 Abdevali won the 2011 World Championships to clinch his spot at the Olympics in London.
-Abdevali also won the 2010 Asian Games and won the World Cup in 2010 and 2011.
-This success followed his junior career, where he won the World Championship in 2008 and 2009 and was the Asian junior champion in 2008.
+Abdevali also won the 2010 Asian Games and the World Cup in 2010 and 2011.
+This success followed his junior career, where he won the World Championship in 2008 and 2009 and was the Asian Junior champion in 2008.
 He also won two bronze medals at the Asian junior championships before moving to the senior level in 2010.
 He is the cousin of Mehdi Shiri (footballer, born 1991), the Iranian football player who plays for FC Persepolis.

 London 2012 Olympics

 Despite being tipped to take the gold medal, Abdevali was eliminated in the London 2012 Olympics by French wrestler Steeve Guenot.